SMART Permission Tickets

 The ticket carries only what a Data Holder needs at redemption time.
 This table shows where each kind of information belongs:

-Information Usually belongs in
+Information Belongs in

 Who signed the ticket Ticket (iss, signature)